Property price fluctuation

 Some additional risks are introduced by virtue of the fact that you may lack control over the timing of exit.
 The company owns the property and therefore retains the full rights to decide if and when to sell the property.

-Lack of open market demand
+Lack of open market demand for early disposal

 Company has no other asset or income